mishalhaneef/expense-tracker-machine-test/README.md

 3. Launch the application using your preferred IDE or terminal with the command `flutter run`.

 ## Contact
-For any queries or additional requests, please contact me at [Your Email Address].
+For any queries or additional requests, please contact me at [mishalhaneefpersonal@gmail.com].